wilgaboury/jsignal/readme.md

 ### Clone

 Another optional argument provided to is a "clone" function.
 This function is run on data before returning it from a signal's get method.
-While the default "clone" function does not do anything, it is intended to allow user's to prevent leaking mutable references to the data inside of a signal.
+While the default "clone" function does not do anything, it is intended to allow user's to prevent leaking mutable references to the data inside a signal.

-A good example would be a signal of type `Signal<List<T>>`, which can have it's internal list mutated via the get method (i.e., `signal.get().add(elem)`).
+A good example would be a signal of type `Signal<List<T>>`, which can have its internal list mutated via the get method (i.e., `signal.get().add(elem)`).
 Modifying the data in this way will not notify any of the effects.
 A remedy in this case would be using `Collections::unmodifiableList` as the "clone" argument.

 ### Synchronicity

-Signals support both sychronous and asynchronous operation via the `Executor` interface.
-User's may specify an executor using the `withExecutor` or `useExecuter` methods, by default signals use a sychronous executor (`Runnable::run`).
+Signals support both synchronous and asynchronous operation via the `Executor` interface.
+User's may specify an executor using the `withExecutor` or `useExecuter` methods, by default signals use a synchronous executor (`Runnable::run`).
 Here is an example:

 ```java
 ExecutorService executor = Executors.newCachedThreadPool();